yuusoft-org/yahtml/README.md

 ### Performance

-YHTML is optimized for performance:
+YAHTML is optimized for performance:
 - **~90,000 ops/sec** for simple elements
 - **~20,000 ops/sec** for real-world pages
 - **~200,000 ops/sec** for HTML escaping